tsdataclinic/newerhoods/README.md

   <img src="newerhoods/images/NewerHoods.png" width="500"/>
 </p>

-New York City is the City of Neighborhoods.
-These neighborhoods have gone through a lot of changes over the last decade, but our definitions of neighborhoods remain the same.
-NewerHoods is a RShiny App that allows you to reimagine New York City neighborhoods using Open Data and Machine Learning.
-NewerHoods lets you select specific characteristics to visualize the clusters on a map of New York City, find similar neighborhoods and compare against existing geographic divisions.
+New York City a city of neighborhoods.
+These neighborhoods have gone through a lot of changes over the years, but our definitions of neighborhoods have remained mostly the same.

+NewerHoods is a RShiny Application that allows you to reimagine New York City neighborhoods using open data and machine learning.
+This web app lets you select specific characteristics and visualize clusters of these qualities on a map of New York City, find similar neighborhoods, and compare them against existing geographic divisions.

-We use multiple open datasets to generate characteristics related to housing, crime and noise levels.
-These characteristics/features are evaluated at the census tract level which are then clustered to find pockets of tracts homogenous in terms of the characteristics.
+NewerHoods uses multiple open datasets to generate characteristics related to housing, crime, and noise levels to begin with.
+These characteristics/features are evaluated at the census tract-level, and are then clustered to find pockets of tracts with homogenous characteristics.
 These are what we call NewerHoods.

 ### Directory Structure